stephenhazeltine/Documentation/source/CSharp_API.rst

 .. note::

-    You can get your application id in http://analytics.deskmetrics.com/
+    You can get your application id at http://analytics.deskmetrics.com/

 The Watcher object has the following methods: